Everything we know about the elaborate maximum-security prison break in New York

 - To power the tools they used to cut through the steam pipes they crawled through to escape, Matt and Sweat used extension cords and hot-wired electrical junction boxes, according to the Daily News.

 - To keep prison guards from figuring out they were gone, the duo reportedly stuffed their beds with clothes to make it look like they were there.
 Corrections officers are supposed to do bed checks every two hours, according to The New York Times.
-The inmates were reportedly discovered missing at a 5:30 a.m. bed check.
+The inmates were reportedly discovered missing at a 5:30 a.m. bed check on Saturday.

 - They left a note on one of the pipes.
 The yellow note had a smiley face and “have a nice day” written on it.